 Does talc baby powder cause cancer?
 At least 15,000 people believe the answer is yes and have made claims against Johnson & Johnson, the well-known manufacturer of a few popular talc-containing baby and bath powders.

-They claim that Johnson & Johnson has known for many years that its talc products may be contaminated by asbestos and be risk factors of ovarian cancer, but failed to provide adequate warning to consumers.
+They claim that J&J has known for many years that its talc products may be contaminated with asbestos and increase the risk of ovarian cancer, but failed to provide adequate warning to consumers.

-Yet so far, juries and scientists have had differing opinions over the question.
-Although in 2019 alone three separate juries have ordered Johnson & Johnson to pay $29 million, $325 million and respectively $4.8 million to three women and their families who claim the product caused them to develop cancer, in March 2019, a New Jersey jury ruled that the company's baby powder didn't cause a consumer's mesothelioma.
+Yet so far, juries and scientists have had differing opinions.
+Although in 2019 alone three separate juries have ordered Johnson & Johnson to pay $29 million, $325 million, and respectively $4.8 million to three women and their families who claim the product caused them to develop cancer, in March 2019, a New Jersey jury ruled that the company's baby powder didn't cause the consumer's mesothelioma.

 At the meeting, researchers also showed that talc elevated the oxidation state in ovarian cancer cell lines.
 The surprising part came when they found that healthy Fallopian cells, which is where ovarian cancer is believed to originate, reacted in a similar pattern.

-If these findings, which have been published only as an open-access peer-reviewed chapter, are confirmed, it establishes strong causal evidence that talcum powder causes some cases of ovarian cancer.
+If these findings, which have been published only as an open-access peer-reviewed chapter, are confirmed, it establishes strong causal evidence that talcum powder causes ovarian cancer in some cases.
 If courts finally decide that the findings are reliable and can be presented as evidence they could have an important impact on the current claims.

 According to government surveillance data, an estimated 22,240 women in the U.S. were diagnosed with ovarian cancer in 2018, and 14,070 died the same year.

-So far, two case-control studies in 2016, in which researchers asked women who already had ovarian cancer about their grooming routines, provide most of the evidence linking a woman's use of talcum powder to increased ovarian cancer risk.
+So far, two case-control studies in 2016, in which researchers provide most of the evidence linking a woman's use of talcum powder to increased ovarian cancer risk.